Nanofus/novel.js/README.md

 The settings object contains general settings for the game:

 - `debugMode` - True or false.
 If true, the actions list is shown to the player the same way as the inventory.
+- `alwaysShowDisabledChoices` - True or false.
+If true, choices with unmet requirements are always shown.
+- `soundSettings`:
   - `soundVolume` - A float between 0 and 1.
 The volume of all sound effects.
   - `musicVolume` - A float between 0 and 1.
 The music's volume.
   - `defaultClickSound` - A sound's name.
 If specified, this sound is played when clicking any choice.
-- `alwaysShowDisabledChoices` - True or false.
-If true, choices with unmet requirements are always shown.

 #### Sounds